Review: Toyota Land Cruiser Commercial (2018)

 The Land Cruiser Utility Commercial does have lots of large SUV charm, with its four-wheel drive system, torque-packed engine and practical load area making it a worthy replacement for an aging Land Rover.
 That said, the Toyota loses its shine when you consider that a modern pick-up will carry more, cost less to buy and be cheaper to fuel.

-What does a Toyota Land Cruiser Utility Commercial (2018) cost?
+What does a Toyota Land Cruiser Commercial (2018) cost?

-Toyota Land Cruiser Utility Commercial (2018): What's It Like Inside?
+Toyota Land Cruiser Commercial (2018): What's It Like Inside?

 The box-like shape of the two-seater Land Cruiser makes it well suited for large adults, with lots of head and legroom.
 The high seating position also provides a superb view of the road.